etf1/go-config/README.md

 # e-TF1 go-config

-Package e-TF1 go-config allow you to load your application config from multiple source (dotenv, env, flags...).
+Package e-TF1 go-config allows you to load your application configuration from multiple sources (dotenv, env, flags...).
-This package is build on top of [confita](https://github.com/heetch/confita)
+This package is built on top of [confita](https://github.com/heetch/confita)

 The main difference with confita is that the last loader that matches the config key will override the previous match.